KuraTheDog/Prio-plus/README.md

 5. Repeat step 4 as desired with different num_inputs and operands.

 * Server arguments are `server_num Client_listen_port server_0_port max_bits`
-* Client arguments are `num_inputs server0_port server1_port operand max_bits`
+* Client arguments are `num_inputs server0_port server1_port operand max_bits do_batch include_invalid`
-  * Add `true` after `max_bits` to have some of the clients provide invalid inputs.
+  * `do_batch` (default `true`)
+    * If `true`, the client make all shares, then send them all
+    * If `false`, the client makes and sends shares one at a time
+  * `include_invalid` (default false)
+    * For testing/debugging.
+If true, does a modified run where some clients intentionally send bad data.

-Ports and max bits need to be consistent across runs.
+Ports and max bits need to be consistent across runs and both servers and the client.
 Max bits is only used for int based summations.
 Server 0 port tells Server 0 which port to open, and server 1 which port of server 0 is open.

 # Outline

 0. Servers connect to each other
+1. Servers do initial communication and precomputation
-1. Client produces shares
+2. Client produces shares
-2. Client connects to servers, sends corresponding shares
+3. Client connects to servers, sends corresponding shares
-3. Servers recieve all shares
+4. Servers recieve all shares
-4. Servers fork off a child to continue the steps, and has the parent return to listening for more client connections
 5. For each share, servers check if public keys line up
 6. If relevent, servers also do SNIPS validation for each share
 7. If relevant, Server 1 uses an OT Reciever with all of it's shares.